This school won't charge you tuition until after you get a job

 After completing MissionU, a student still doesn't owe any money until they land a job that pays at least $50,000 a year.
 Then, students pay 15% of their pre-tax income each month for three years.
 The bigger their salary, the more they'll pay.

 At a minimum, a student will end up paying $22,500 total.
-That's comparable to the average total cost of a four-year degree at an in-state public college, including tuition and room and board.
-But about half the cost of a bachelor's degree from a private school.
+That's comparable to the average cost of one year at an in-state public college, including tuition and room and board.

 "There are millions of individuals in this country for whom a college degree is not worth the cost," Braun said.

-Note: Correction: An earlier version of this story incorrectly stated that the cost of MissionU is comparable to the total cost of a four-year degree at a public college.
-In fact, it is comparable to the cost of just one year.